-maining 7% are mobile homes.
-If trends over the last 30 years continue, about of the housing stock consists of homes that contain more than one housing unit, for example - condominiums, two-family houses, or apartment buildings, and the re-
+efof the housing stock consists of homes that contain more than one housing unit, for example - condominiums, two-family houses, or apartment buildings, and the remaining 7% are mobile homes.
+If trends over the last 30- years continue, about_70% of these households will be owners and 30% will be renters.